 Select one or more agents to see actions performed by specific users.

-After selecting your filters, click ‘Apply’ to view the matching audit log entries instantly.
+After selecting your filters, click ‘Apply’ to view the matching encrypted field log entries instantly.

-- Compliance- Audit logs provide a clear and tamper-proof record of all encrypted ticket field related activities, helping you meet security compliance requirements.
+- Compliance- Encrypted field logs provide a clear and tamper-proof record of all encrypted ticket field related activities, helping you meet security compliance requirements.

 Best practices

-- Regularly review audit logs to monitor access and configuration changes
+- Regularly review encrypted field logs to monitor access and configuration changes

 - Limit encrypted field access to only required roles